yam-ai/bert-multilabel-classifier/README.md

 Let us take the [toxic comment dataset](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data) published on [kaggle](https://www.kaggle.com/) as an example.
 (Note: you will need to create a kaggle account in order to download the dataset.)
 The training data file `train.csv` (not provided by this repository) in the downloaded dataset has the following columns: `id`, `comment_text`, `toxic`, `severe_toxic`, `obscene`, `threat`, `insult`, `identity_hate`.
 The last six columns represent the labels of the `comment_text`.

-The python script in [`example/csv2sqlite.py`](https://github.com/yam-ai/bert-multilabel-classifier/blob/master/example/csv2sqlite.py) can process `train.csv` and save the data in a sqlite file.
+The python script in [`example/csv2sqlite.py`](https://github.com/yam-ai/bert-multilabel-classifier/blob/master/example/csv2sqlite.py) can process `train.csv` and save the data in a sqlite file `data.db`.

 To convert `train.csv` to `data.db`, run the following commands:
 ```sh